Skip to content

 sub-info.png

-Clicking on it will show more detailed task information:
+Clicking on it reveals more detailed task information:

 sub-info-detail.png

-At this point, it can be confirmed that the message published in Redis has indeed been received and processed by the message_handler(...) function.
+At this point, it can be confirmed that the message published in Redis was indeed received and processed by the message_handler(...) function.

 4. Publishing Messages

-Connectors that support message subscription generally also support publishing messages.
+Connectors that support message subscriptions generally also support publishing (publish) messages.

-For publishing messages, see the Development Guide / Connector Object API for the corresponding connector object API, which is generally in the form of .publish(topic, message).
+For publishing messages, refer to the API of the corresponding connector object in Script Development / Connector Object DFF.CONN, which is generally in the form of .publish(topic, message).

-In the latest version of DataFlux Func, you can directly view the task records of the message handler function.
+In the latest version of DataFlux Func, you can directly view the task records of message handler functions.

 message-handler-task-info.png

-If the number of subscribed messages is huge, recording the processing log of each message itself may cause performance issues.
-You can refer to Deployment and Maintenance / System Metrics and Task Records / Disable Local Func Task Records to disable 'Local Func Task Records' and reduce MySQL storage pressure.
+If the volume of subscribed messages is huge, recording the processing log for each message itself may cause performance issues.
+You can refer to Deployment and Maintenance / System Metrics and Task Records / Disable Local Function Task Records to disable 'Local Function Task Records', reducing MySQL storage pressure.

-In older versions of DataFlux Func, the message handler function does not support querying task records.
+In older versions of DataFlux Func, message handler functions do not support querying task records.
 If you want to record errors generated during processing, you can write the relevant information into DFF.CACHE within the message handler function.

 Refer to the following code for implementation: